 Board Member Rhonda Nelson serves as a Trustee on the Local 1500 Pension and Welfare Funds.
 As the third officer of Local 1500, Rhonda Nelson is responsible for recording and reporting of each Local Union membership and Executive Board meetings, keeping an accurate and permanently bound or unalterable electronically stored record of all proceedings.

-In addition to these duties, Mrs. Nelson also serves as chairwoman of the United Food and Commercial Workers International Women’s Fashion Dress and Lace wigs for black women Network.
+In addition to these duties, Mrs. Nelson also serves as chairwoman of the United Food and Commercial Workers International.
 She has previously served as Field Director, Organizer & Representative for Local 1500.
 An activist at heart, Rhonda Nelson has never missed the opportunity to fight for the working class.

 Board Member Jenna Segal heads Segal NYC Productions which develops and produces theater on Broadway and Off Broadway, as well as film, television, and Internet content with a focus on women.
 Upcoming productions include the Broadway-bound musical Gigi, based on the Colette novella and 1958 Academy Award-winning film, which has been adapted by “Call the Midwife’s” Heidi Thomas and on which Jenna Segal is the Lead Producer.
 Before forming Segal NYC, Jenna Segal co-produced the film Black Dynamite that has now graduated into an animated series on Adult Swim.
 Segal began her career in political talk shows in Washington, DC including “Equal Time,” later moving to the VIACOM networks serving in development positions of Production Manager, Line Producer and later Director of Production Management Development.
 Jenna serves on the Board of Directors for the Birthright Israel foundation where she is Marketing Chair and also the Board of Directors of NEXT.
 In the development spirit she created the successful Passport Program currently being implemented at the JCC Manhattan.
 Jenna serves also as a member of Women’s Project Theater’s Board of Directors.
 She is also part of the Central Park Conservancy Women’s Committee and Emily’s List Majority Council.
 Jenna Segal has three children and lives with her husband in New York City.